Course Requirements for GSWS Major

 GROUP B: Upper-Level interdisciplinary/cross-listed courses

 Any 1000-level officially approved by GSWS counts.
-A full list of these courses can be found at PDF 2.
+A full list of these courses can be found in the Upper Level Course List.

 A sampling of cross-listed courses: